Slack¶

 - Add Slack as a source in Mention.

 - Sign in to Slack and approve the app for the workspace you want to connect.
+The app asks for permission to post replies, run the Mention assistant pane, and handle the

 Your organization can connect one Slack workspace to Mention; if you need a different workspace, work with your admin to plan which one should be primary.
 Full steps: Connecting sources.